 “Really, I wonder if he’s even heard of the Wikipedia, let alone checked to see if any essays are copied from it.”

 Stacked on the table beside him, was a pile of folders.
 In a trice, Katie silently padded across the room and leapt up onto them.
 She used a claw to pull the folders back, one by one, until about half way down she found the project with Isis’s name on it.
 She pulled it out with her teeth.
-Some of the folders fell on the ground, but fortunately did not awake the slumbering teacher.
+Some of the folders fell on the ground, but fortunately did not wake the slumbering teacher.
 She pawed open Isis’s folder and read the project through her green catty eyes.
-It was totally outrageous !
+It was totally outrageous!
 Pandora had left references to the Wikipedia, hyperlinks, and bits of web clutter all over the pages.
-Even Mr. Old could not fail to notice that something was up.
+Even Mr Old could not fail to notice that something was up.
 Katie took playful catty pleasure in scratching up the forged papers with her claws and rolling them into the bin.
 Returning the real papers back into Isis’ folder was not going to be so easy – cat’s paws are not really meant for working with stationary.
 After thinking for a moment she had an idea.
 She pushed Isis’s project onto the pile on the floor.
 It would look like it had fallen off the table.

 “Phew” she thought, and then, “Oh no!
 I’m done for!”

 For who else, but Miss Vile was walking into the staff room.
 “For this, I’ll be in detention until Kingdom Come…” feared Katie in a panic, before remembering that she looked like a cat.
 So there were some advantages to being Solomon-shaped, after all.
 For one, teachers could not punish you.
 She ran past Miss Vile, who was surprised to see a cat in the staff room, and out into the corridor.
-Five minutes later she was sitting on school wall, congratulating herself – but not for long.
+Five minutes later she was sitting on a school wall, congratulating herself – but not for long.

-“Sometimes,” she thought sadly, “It’s just so much easier to solve other people’s problems than your own.”
+“Sometimes,” she thought sadly, “it’s just so much easier to solve other people’s problems than your own.”

 She jumped down off the wall, and headed for home, not hopeful of being back as herself that evening.